zacharyfmarion/Game-AI/README.md

 > NOTE: This is still a work in progress and the API might change significantly before a stable release.
 Use at your own risk.

 Welcome to gameai!
-This package conatains a series of well-defined abstractions that are common in AI, such as a games, agents, and trainers which optimize the behavior of agents.
-As long as a class inherits from the bas implemetation of a primitive (e.g. `Agent`) and implements the required methods, it can be used in place of the standard implementations given.
+This package contains a series of well-defined abstractions that are common in AI, such as a games, agents, and trainers which optimize the behavior of agents.
+As long as a class inherits from the base implemetation of a primitive (e.g. `Agent`) and implements the required methods, it can be used in place of the standard implementations given.
 To get started:

 ```python
 from gameai.games import TicTacToe